uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

-No more than `how many` pages of text in PDF format:
+No more than three pages of text in PDF format:

  - six task descriptions (one paragraph each, updated from prior assignment)
  - for each of three initial designs